TNTSPLASH-ORG/htmlwebsite/README.md

 ## Made by:

 This html, and css website was made by Batdev0!
 This is his first css and html website.
 He followed some tutorials for this.
+He will take suggestions and will import some of the good ones!
+If you would like to suggest just get a hold of me some how.

+## Ways To Get A hold of me:

+Email: (Coming Soon)

 ## Other